 The Learning Center at Brenau University was established in 1983 when a faculty proposal to create a support program for students with learning disabilities was voted upon and passed.
 Brenau was already serving students with diagnosed learning disabilities and the need to further assist these students was recognized.
 Ms. Karen Pfunder, a professor of special education, became the first Learning Center Director.
 The support program was designed to help current students learn compensatory skills, as well as to assist future students beginning their educational program.
 From this point forward, Brenau has offered one of the most highly structured and supportive programs for students with learning disabilities which has attracted students from many states.
 Students who utilize the Learning Center’s services tend to earn higher grades, report feeling more confident in their ability to achieve academic success and overcome barriers to success.

 From the very beginning, Brenau recruited college-able students who needed a special program to help them succeed.
-The Learning Center’s tutoring program, combined with Brenau’s personalized approach to teaching and small class sizes, proved to be an excellent combination for students who have learning disabilities.
-Although the program was initially established for students with learning disabilities, it quickly became a program serving students with a variety of accessibility needs and disabilities (physical, mental, emotional and learning disabilities).
+The Learning Center’s testing accommodation services and tutoring program, combined with Brenau’s personalized approach to teaching and small class sizes, proved to be an excellent combination for students who have learning disabilities.
+Although the program was initially established for students with learning disabilities, it quickly became a program serving students with a variety of accessibility needs and disabilities (physical, mobility, mental, emotional and learning disabilities).

 The Learning Center evolved over the next thirty years under the direction of Dr. Vince Yamilkoski who served a dual role as the Director of the Learning Center and Professor of Education.
 Dr. Yamilkoski even helped to launch the Writing Center (housed inside the university’s Trustee Library) in addition to continually looking for ways to improve the Learning Center’s supportive services.
 The Learning Center’s tutoring program was made available to international students by Dr. Yamilkoski as Brenau welcomed increasing numbers of international students.

 Dr. Yamilkoski retired in 2017, after mentoring licensed professional counselor Jennifer Wilson Loggins as she was chosen as the new Director and served in this role until July 2022.
-Professor Loggins teaches Abnormal Psychology and Human Growth & Development and Clinical Counseling Supervision for Brenau University’s Lynn J. Darby School of Psychology.
+Professor Loggins teaches Abnormal Psychology, Human Growth & Development and Clinical Counseling Supervision for Brenau University’s Lynn J. Darby School of Psychology and Adolescent Counseling.
 With a background in psychological evaluation testing and report writing, teaching, disability advocacy, professional tutoring and counseling under-served populations, Professor Loggins created a holistical support approach for students as the Disability Service Provider (DSP) for the university.
-She reviews documentation of disability and meets with students to determine reasonable accommodations through an interactive process to ensure equitable educational access for all students.
-Professor Loggins provided one-on-one guidance and support for students, collaborated with faculty on policy and procedures related to ADA/ADAAA/Section 504 and acts as an advocate for students as they become confident in their self-advocacy skills.
+The DSP reviews documentation of disability and meets with students to determine reasonable accommodations through an interactive process to ensure equitable educational access for all students.
+Professor Loggins provided one-on-one guidance and support for students, collaborated with faculty on policy and procedures related to ADA/ADAAA/Section 504 and served as an advocate for students as they became confident in their self-advocacy skills.
 In 2021, Professor Loggins started the Brenau Chapter of the national student organization D.R.E.A.M.
 Disability Rights, Education, Activism, and Mentoring.